kontainapp/km-releases/README.md

 ### Is it OSS?

 These are binary-only releases, Kontain code is currently not open sourced and is maintained in the a private repo.
 However, we are more than happy to collaborate with people who would like to hack on the code with us!
-Get in touch by emailing TODO.
+Get in touch by openign an issue or emailing to info@kontain.app.

 ### How to install KKM